+It’s the quintessential family holiday, but it’s also a holiday that I have spent many times away from family.
 Thanksgiving away from family is a puzzle to be solved.
-Not celebrating is just sad and unthinkable, but since people, preferably lots of people, are a key ingredient to the holiday, celebrating does involve some planning and inviting, which can be more or less challenging depending on the circumstances.
-I've done my share of inviting, but I've also benefitted from some wonderful and thoughtful invitations.
+Not celebrating is just sad and unthinkable, but since people, preferably lots of people, are a key ingredient to the holiday, celebrating does involve some planning and inviting, which can be more or less challenging depending on the circumstances.… Read more

 Dear Loved Ones Near and Far,